December 26–27, 2017 — Megatrade Hall 2 and the Megatrade Conference Rooms A & B, SM Megamall

 As you can see, some of the images are too bright or too dark.
 It’s me playing with the aperture speed, and I do apologize for that.
 Still, a learning process is a learning process.
 I should get used to this.

 I can sum up this year’s Ozine Fest Anime Figure Special using my friend’s words: “Nothing new, nothing old.”
 It’s the same Ozine Fest most people love and some avoid.
 Knowing that Ozine’s been part of our community for more than a decade, they are here to stay.
 They’ve announced their next event this February, Otaku x Sketch Expo (perhaps a mixed concept of Otaku Expo and Sketch Doujin Expo).
-As always, I hope that things will go well, and everyone will have a good time — after all, that’s what I share here on Medium.
+As always, I hope that things will go well, and everyone will have a good time — after all, that’s what I share here.